steventango/cmput-412-website/exercise-2.md

 ### Movement

 Getting the movement right took by far the most effort in this lab.
+Before we continue, look at how well it ended up!

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/WjkHO1CmJFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Except, that was from the
+wrong starting position :sob:.

+We weren't able to get such a lucky run from the correct starting position, though here's our best recording:

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/WjkHO1CmJFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Before we continue, look at [how well it ended up](https://www.youtube.com/watch?v=NFU9NcNew_w)!
-Except, that was from the wrong starting position :sob:.
-We weren't able to get such a lucky run from the correct starting position, though here's [our best recording](https://www.youtube.com/watch?v=mHwQ-8XmVzc).
-Something seemed to keep tripping it up on that specific starting tile, since it worked so much better from the middle.
+Something seemed to
+keep tripping it up on that specific starting tile, since it worked so much better from the middle.